bloomingful/phishing-detector/README.md

     $ npm start

-Note that these commands are Windows-only.
+Note that you might have to change some commands if you're using MacOS.